Supported and Unsupported Operations for Autotask Synchronization

 2. Suspending a Microsoft License Legacy subscription in CloudCockpit does not cancel the contract service in Autotask.
 See details about unsupported operations below.

-Update Customer Margins
+Update Customer margins

 1. Updating a customer’s provider margins will adjust the revenue of mapped active or suspended subscriptions in Autotask with an effective date matching the margin update completion date.